April is Child Abuse Prevention Month

 In 2016, U.S. President Barack Obama continued that tradition of National Childhood Abuse Prevention month with a proclamation that stated, “During National Child Abuse Prevention Month, we recommit to giving every child a chance to succeed and to ensuring that every child grows up in a safe, stable, and nurturing environment that is free from abuse and neglect.”

-97% of adults have even said they would take action on behalf of children, they just aren’t quite sure how to do it.
+97% of adults have even said they would take action on behalf of youth to ensure child safety, they just aren’t quite sure how to do it.

 Furthermore, Prevent Child Abuse America provides additional suggestions for how people can get involved in addition to the ideas mentioned in the introduction.
 These involvement ideas include: